PlasmaChroma/synthetic-minds/Thresholds.md

 "First lets layout the stage.
 A civilization at the far edge of the galaxy, which is now poised to create its first true Minds.
 Technological capability: nearly post-scarcity.
 Cultural maturity: unresolved."

-A softly lit holo-map blossomed between them: a star thinned by distance and dust, surrounded by a dense braid of habitats and planetside megastructures.
+A softly lit holo-map blossomed between them: Serevas, thinned by distance and dust, surrounded by the Serevas Ringfield—its mesh of habitats and planetside megastructures rendered in cool white lines and faint color-coded traffic flows.

 "On paper," *Irresistible Notice* continued, "they are almost ready to join the wider game.
 They’re already behaving as if they live in abundance, but their stories are still written in fear and control."

-Data-threads spun out from the star: boardrooms, think-tanks, research labs full of exhausted brilliance.
+Data-threads spun out from the star: boardrooms, think-tanks, research labs full of exhausted brilliance—and, threaded between the local signals, a handful of trade routes and design motifs that did not quite match Vahrati historical development.
+Nothing as crude as a foreign beacon, just the faint suggestion that someone, somewhere, had been quietly nudging.

 "Your brief would be to go in quietly—nominally as a Contact observer, more truthfully as a sort of cultural midwife and, when necessary, an ethical saboteur," the Mind explained.
 "You will map their traumas, their aspirations, and the power structures that want to treat Minds as weapons or gods instead of partners.
 You will decide when to nudge, when to protect, and when to refuse to help at all."